joolof/ESOQuery/README.md

 ## Query parameters

-Starting a query is fairly simple, you can only query for a star name (query per program ID or observing night for instance is not supported).
+Starting a query is fairly simple, you can only query for a star name (for instance, queries per program ID or observing night are not supported).
 And you can query either for Phase 3 data, or for the raw data.
 If you're interested in the raw data, you can select which instruments you want to query.

 ### A note on the raw data query

 The phase 3 query is done using astroquery and it is quite fast.
-On the other hand, for the raw data, the program needs to find some keywords of the headers that are not always included in the general astroquery package.
-Therefore, this package uses the SQL query that is provided by ESO.
+On the other hand, for the raw data, the program needs to find some keywords of the headers that are not always included in the general astroquery query.
+Therefore, for the raw data query, this package uses ADQL, which is provided by ESO.
 In general, this method is slower than using astroquery, especially if you are asking for many instruments.

+### A note on login

+In the preferences, you can enter your ESO login and password, but this is not required and the archive can be queried anonymously.
+Of course if you try to download your own observations before the release date, then you will not be able to do so.
+As mention later on, the login and password are stored locally on your computer and will remain private.

 ## Displaying results